reactima/reactima/README.md

 - Monitoring: Elastic, Kibana, Sentry, Graphana, Prometheus
 - AWS: Lambda, DynamoDB, Route 53, EC2, SNS, SQS, Cloudwatch

-Accumulated over a decade of web development experience, including the development of CRM tools, complicated data visualization and analytics.
+Accumulated over a decade of web development experience, including the development of CRM tools, complicated data visualizations and analytics.

-Used to live between SF, Tokyo, HK and Singapore.
+Used to live between SF, Tokyo, HK and Singapore, and built a very strong network on professionals to tip into

 I'm following “One project at a time” policy.